 Following the success of the Shop Front Grant Scheme in Huntingdon and St Ives, the scheme has been extended to include St Neots and Ramsey.
 The scheme will launch in 2024.
 Town centre businesses can apply for grant funding to make improvements to their shop fronts, including making the unit more accessible for shoppers.

 Huntingdonshire District Council (HDC) has secured funding, from a range of sources, for an ambitious investment in St Neots town centre.
-The investment seeks to explore the potential delivery of six projects, looking to transform the market town for the benefit of local people, businesses, and visitors.
+This investment will transform the market town for the benefit of local people, businesses, and visitors.

 What is the investment in St Neots?